 The IRM Group is responsible for developing policies, methods and tools for identifying, assessing, measuring, monitoring and governing information and technology risk for BNY Mellon.
-The IRM Group partners with the businesses to help maintain and protect the confidentiality, integrity, and availability of the firm's information and technology assets from internal and external threats such as cyber attacks.
+The IRM Group globally partners with the businesses to help maintain and protect the confidentiality, integrity, and availability of BNY Mellon's information and technology assets.
+Key Risk Indicators and Key Performance Indicators are used to monitor the effectiveness of technology controls and to monitor their impact to the enterprise, business units, and regions.